What are antacids?

 How about side effects?

 Adverse reactions can occur with any drug, even over-the-counter medications.
 Most antacids produce only minor side effects, especially if they are used infrequently.
 Minor side effects are usually relieved by reducing the dose or frequency.
-For major side effects, contact the physician immediately.
+The major concern with sodium bicarbonate is the very large amount of sodium which may worsen blood pressure, heart disease or edema of the legs and feet.

 A physician’s comment…